-Overcome Your Drug and Alcohol Addiction by Taking the First Step Today
+Overcome Your Addiction by Taking the First Step Today

-But when you remember that you’re seeking help for an illness, this stigma doesn’t apply.
+But when you remember that you’re seeking help for unresolved pain, this stigma doesn’t apply.
 On the contrary, the very act of entering a rehab facility is an important aspect of your physical and mental wellness.
 Insurers and human resources departments are in the process of drafting policies that benefit courageous individuals like you.
-And your family is sure to appreciate your efforts to stop the destruction that drugs are causing in your life.
+And your family is sure to appreciate your efforts to stop all destruction and addictive patterns in your life.

 You don’t have to suffer alone or in silence any longer.
-The listing of treatment options for substance addictions proves that there’s a way out.
-If other programs failed to offer solutions, or you’re hesitating at the moment of decision, today is the day.
-Don’t allow substance abuse to rob you of even one more day.
+The listing of treatment options for addictions proves that there’s a way out.
+If other programs fail to offer solutions, or you’re hesitating at the moment today is the day.
+Don’t allow addictions to rob you of even one more day.

 Dial 866-656-8384 now to connect with the friendly experts at Healing Springs Ranch.